Amiga Games Reviews (Index to Amiga game reviews).

 Posted for quick reference purposes, this is a chronological list of Amiga shoot 'em ups that have so far been covered in my History of Shoot 'em ups.

-This list thus far contains 103 original infographics that can be mouse-wheeled through in order to get an idea of the Amiga shoot 'em up catalogue, with some admixture of Atari ST shooters.
+This list thus far contains 134 original infographics that can be mouse-wheeled through in order to get an idea of the Amiga shoot 'em up catalogue, with some admixture of (early) Atari ST shooters that did not appear on Amiga.
 You can also right-click the images and open them in a new tab at full resolution (2k-5k px).

-If a shooter entry has "Amiga original" appended, that means the shooter was originally coded for the Amiga; that is, it is not a coinop or other-micro port, but rather a Amiga-native game.
+If a shooter entry has "Amiga original" appended, that means the shooter was originally coded for the Amiga; that is, it is not a coinop or other-micro port, but rather an Amiga-native game.

 I also append "Best on Amiga" to the relevant entries.